k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Workflow

-- Load device's (Physical funtion if it is SRIOV capable) kernel module and bind the driver to the PF
+- Load device's (Physical function if it is SRIOV capable) kernel module and bind the driver to the PF
 - Create required Virtual functions
 - Bind all VF with right drivers
-- Create resource config entry in `/etc/pcidp/config.json`
+- Create a resource config map
 - Run SRIOV device plugin (as daemonset)

-On successfull run, the allocatable resource list for the node should be updated with resource discovered by the plugin as shown below.
+On successful run, the allocatable resource list for the node should be updated with resource discovered by the plugin as shown below.
 Note that the resource name appended with the `-resource-prefix` i.e. `"intel.com/sriov_net_A"`.

 ```json
 $ kubectl get node node1 -o json | jq '.status.allocatable'